janprzy/AstroStacker/README.md

 - Add ability to stop stacking
 - Mosaik stacking
 - Add setting for weighting when using additive stacking
+- Fix hardcoded paths and functions that do more than they should (e.g. the stacking functions should not be responsible for reading in the images)

 ### Installation
 1. Clone this git repository: `git clone -b master --single-branch https://github.com/hamstersztyk/AstroStacker.git`